Digital Learning Team

 Phone: (414) 288-6358

-Daniel Freer is an Instructional Designer at the Center for Teaching and Learning.
+Daniel Freer is an Instructional Designer at the Department of Digital Learning.
 He comes to Marquette from Michigan State University, where he was as an Educational Technology Specialist in the College of Education's Design Studio.
 There, he worked with research faculty to help facilitate the implementation of D2L and other new technologies in their classrooms.
 In addition, at Michigan State University he consulted with faculty one-on-one on how best to use educational technology to meet their learning goals.
 Dr. Freer has taught undergraduate and graduate courses in Education, both online and face-to-face.
 His research focuses on cognitive development as it relates to students' learning of Science, Technology, Engineering, and Mathematics.

 Dan provides consultation on course design and the implementation of educational technology in the classroom.
 He is available for one-on-one meetings to help facilitate the course design process for online, blended, and traditional courses.